isiesem2024-beta-dev/beta_webpage/docs/Registration/index.md

 To ensure accurate identification of your payment, please submit your detailed information by completing the following form. **After submitting the form, we will soon send you an invoice with the payment details and instructions after checking your information.**

-> **We use Google Forms** to collect information.
-However, **Google services might be inaccessible in some regions.** In such case, we suggest seeking assistance from other people or internet.
-If the form below cannot be viewed correctly, please use [this link](https://docs.google.com/forms/d/e/1FAIpQLSdgKNyBpGUemg2ZdP7lCvK22xTXS6SmS0jbMZVu9rk6YfqjFQ/viewform?usp=sf_link).
+> We use Google Forms to collect information.
+However, **Google services might be inaccessible in some regions.** In such case, please use [this link](https://docs.qq.com/form/page/DSUFCS3NWUkVHUHJu).

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdgKNyBpGUemg2ZdP7lCvK22xTXS6SmS0jbMZVu9rk6YfqjFQ/viewform?embedded=true" width="640" height="480" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

+> If the form above cannot be viewed correctly, please use [this link](https://docs.google.com/forms/d/e/1FAIpQLSdgKNyBpGUemg2ZdP7lCvK22xTXS6SmS0jbMZVu9rk6YfqjFQ/viewform?usp=sf_link).

 ### Step 2: Payment and Confirmation